Early Childhood Programs

 LEGO Club

 Anyone ages 5 and up is welcome to join us once a month for LEGO® Club.
 We provide the LEGOs; you provide the imagination.
 The LEGO® Club is completely drop-in, which means you don’t need to register ahead of time.
 Families can come and go any time during the 90-minute time slot (the last 30 minutes will be dedicated to clean-up).
 The club will take place from 4:00 p.m. to 6:00 p.m. on the following days: April 8th and May 13th.
-Please note LEGO Club will not meet in February or March.
 Parents are required to stay with children for the duration of the program.